PkmX/lcamera/README.md

 8. Restart both the camera daemon and media server: `killall mm-qcamera-daemon mediaserver`

 The camera should now be able to record at 60fps and you can choose 60fps options in the settings menu on L Camera.
 All other camera apps will most likely be broken at this point.
 If you want to undo the modification, simply redo step 5~8 and copy the original library you backup-ed in step 4 instead.

+For details about the library modification and a utility to patch your own, see contents of the `libmmcamera_imx179_mod` directory.

 ## FAQ